sathittham/line-login-starter-ts/README.md

-# LINE Login v2.1 Demo App
+# LINE Login v2.1 Starter App

 This project is a full-stack web application demonstrating the LINE Login v2.1 workflow.
 It features a Node.js (TypeScript) backend and a React (Vite, TypeScript) frontend styled with Tailwind CSS.